jinlee/418-final/index.md

 //?
 {% endhighlight %}

 The two triggers are `//!` and `//?`.
-The `//!` denotes the beginning of a for loop that can be executed in parallel.
+The `//!` denotes the beginning of a forloop that can be executed in parallel.
 The `//!` also passes in extra information, such as the name of the array and the variable that's being used to index over the array.
 The second trigger, `//?` denotes the end of the what we call "asynchronous dependency".
 This is discussed further below.